Code-Institute-Submissions/CollinWuY-TGC-Project2/README.md

 - Firefox
 - Microsoft Edge

-It is also tested on a iPhone 6S for:
-- Safari

 #### Bugs ####

-Currently as the mobile responsiveness is accomplished by purely CSS, different vertically of different device viewports causes shifting of the format of the webpage, or having the fonts becoming too small for that viewport.
-I think this can be resolve if the html is convertered into BootStrap for more unified resizing as compared to media queries.
+Due to the async nature of JavaScript, API retrieval success is highly dependant on the responsiveness of the API source.
+Resulting in slower API retrieval as compared to other functions in the code.
+Even on a loading page with refresh, sometimes API retrieval can fail.
+This can be rectified by just refreshing the page.

+Leaflet js popups when markers are click also function slower then other functions, leading to the need to set a timeout color-change and comparison codes.
+Giving a sudden change of details once the popup is seen, instead of being instantly in the correct color and format.
+Current solution is to use a seTimeout.

+The loading screen is active and refreshes every 3 sec.
+Using localstorage, by inputing a variable and checking if it exist, we can break this reset cycle.
+However on first loading it takes twices as long to refresh and does not work on sub-servers or pages that do not allow localstorage, leading to endless refreshing.

-On certain browsers, like Safari, JavaScript may not function on old versions of Safari and Firefox Browsers have issue reading CSS for checkboxes.
+On certain browsers, like Safari, JavaScript may not function on old versions of Safari and Firefox Browsers.
 However based on [W3School Browser Statics](https://www.w3schools.com/browsers/) in 2020, 80%+ uses Chrome, small number of people uses other browsers.

 ## Deployment ##